ColinFay/backyard/README.md

   - Chapter edit: edit a chapter in html with the WYSIWYG (What you see is what you get) editor.
 Don’t forget to save when you’re done.
-If you’re more confortable with markdown, you can also use the “update as Markdown” interface of this window.
+If you’re more comfortable with markdown, you can also use the “update as Markdown” interface of this window.
   - Manage Chapter: Add, delete, rename chapters
   - Reorder Chapter: reorder the chapter of the books with drag and drop